 - Clear plastic retainers

 Bone grafts and tissue grafts are usually performed by periodontist.
-Periodontist are specialist that primarily works on bone and gum tissues.
+Periodontist are specialist that primarily work on bone and gum tissues.
 They also perform extractions at times when a bone graft is placed in the socket and they are also well versed in installing implants.

-Generally when the nerve becomes diseased or affected, pain to the tooth can become intense or unbearable.
+Generally, Root Canal Therapy is needed when the nerve becomes diseased or affected, pain to the tooth can become intense or unbearable.
 However, there are times when an abscess can arise without ones knowledge.
 The classic signs of a tooth needing RCT (root canal therapy) are:

 - Pimple or swelling next to the tooth

-- Tooth wakes one up at night
+- Tooth wakes you up at night

 - Throbbing or pulsating pain